olliequ/KittyBot/README.md

 DEFAULT_GUILDS = 123456,56789 # The 'default guilds' -- these instantly load slash comamands.
 Can be empty.
 FORTUNE_DIRECTORY=/usr/share/games/fortunes # Location of where fortunes is installed on your machine.
 ```
-- The `fortune` command requires the fortune files to be installed and pointed to by the `FORTUNE_DIRECTORY` variable in `.env`.
+- The `+fortune` command requires the `fortunes` package to be installed and pointed to by the `FORTUNE_DIRECTORY` variable in `.env`.
   - If you're on Linux you can install `fortunes` with `sudo apt-get install -y fortune` and in `.env` set `FORTUNE_DIRECTORY=/usr/share/games/fortunes`
   - If you're on macOS you can install `fortunes` with `brew install fortune` and in `.env` set `FORTUNE_DIRECTORY=/usr/local/Cellar/fortune/9708/share/games/fortunes`
+  - I don't have Windows so if you develop on Windows you'll have to find how to download the `fortunes` package yourself.
+If you can't find it it's fine, it just means the `+fortune` command won't work during testing (but everything else should).
   - You may optionally white-list and black-list database files by setting `FORTUNE_WHITELIST` and/or `FORTUNE_BLACKLIST` to a space-separates list of database file names.
+- The bot is deployed on a cloud server (droplet on Digital Ocean) which runs Ubuntu 20.04.

 ## Current Functionality
 - Automatically assigns the `#NotALurker` role to members who qualify for it (previously mods had to manually assign it).